Jas-SinghFSU/hyprpanel-docs/docs/configuration/panel.md

 ### System Tray

 The system tray module displays icons for processes running in the background.
 In this section you can configure which icons to blacklist from displaying in the system tray.
+Additionally, you can assign custom icons and colors to tray applications.

+#### Ignore List

 The **Ignore List** field allows you to specify which icons you do not want to display in the system tray.
 This field is an array of strings that should contain the names of the applications you want to ignore.